Background pattern

 Common

-Severe hypersensitivity reactions (decreased blood pressure, mental confusion, fever, chills, and difficulty breathing).
-These reactions may occur immediately, or a few hours after the first or second dose.
+Severe hypersensitivity reactions (low blood pressure, mental confusion, fever, chills, and difficulty breathing).
+These reactions can occur immediately or a few hours after the first or second dose.

 Nervous system

-Low blood pressure, vein inflammation (thrombophlebitis), vein obstruction, decreased blood flow in the fingers of the hands, fingers of the feet, tip of the nose (Raynaud's phenomenon).
+Low blood pressure, inflammation of the blood vessels (thrombophlebitis), obstruction of a blood vessel, decreased blood flow in the fingers, toes, tip of the nose (Raynaud's phenomenon).

 Rare